 Xavier Leroy continued extending Caml Light with new features, which resulted in the 1995 release of Caml Special Light.
 This improved the executable efficiency significantly by adding a fast native code compiler that made Caml’s performance competitive with mainstream languages such as C++.
 A module system inspired by Standard ML also provided powerful facilities for abstraction and made larger-scale programs easier to construct.

 The modern OCaml emerged in 1996, when a powerful and elegant object system was implemented by Didier Rémy and Jérôme Vouillon.
 This object system was notable for supporting many common object-oriented idioms in a statically type-safe way, whereas the same idioms required runtime checks in languages such as C++ or Java.
 In 2000, Jacques Garrigue extended OCaml with several new features such as polymorphic methods, variants, and labeled and optional arguments.

-The last decade has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing commercial and academic codebases.
-First-class modules, Generalized Algebraic Data Types (GADTs), and dynamic linking have improved the flexibility of the language.
-There is also fast native code support for x86_64, ARM, PowerPC, and Sparc, making OCaml a good choice for systems where resource usage, predictability, and performance all matter.
+The last two decades has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing commercial and academic codebases.
+By 2012, the OCaml 4.0 release had added Generalized Algebraic Data Types (GADTs) and first-class modules to increase the flexibility of the language.
+Since then, OCaml has had a steady yearly release cadence, and OCaml 5.0 with multicore support is around the corner in 2022.
+There is also fast native code support for the latest CPU architectures such as x86_64, ARM, RISC-V and PowerPC, making OCaml a good choice for systems where resource usage, predictability, and performance all matter.